 Postoperative care should include a continued focus on hemodynamic resuscitation with monitoring of expected urine output, electrolyte repletion, infection monitoring and control measures, pain management, and nutritional considerations.

-Emergency room consultation may include radiology, internal medicine, and most importantly surgery.
-In the long term, consultation should be aimed at the specialist team that will assist in the management of the underlying pathology that leads to the perforation.
+Emergency room consultation may include radiology, internal medicine, and, most importantly, surgery.
+In the long term, consultation should be aimed at the specialist team that will assist in the management of the underlying pathology that leads to perforation.
 This may include gastroenterology to assist in long-term surveillance and chronic disease management strategies in cases of inflammatory bowel disease or diverticulitis, oncology for the management of malignancy, or the primary care team for assistance with chronic medication management.

 Early and correct diagnosis is essential.
-This involves recognition of a patient with an acute abdomen, proper resuscitation with antibiotics, crystalloid fluids, pain control and correction of other concurrent conditions.
+This involves the recognition of a patient with an acute abdomen, proper resuscitation with antibiotics, crystalloid fluids, pain control and correction of other concurrent conditions.
+The interprofessional team should include emergency room physicians, general surgeons, specialty trained nurses, and pharmacists.
 The nursing staff must closely monitor patients for clinical deterioration, including hypotension.
+Pharmacists evaluate medical treatment and asses for drug-drug interactions.
+Communication between team members will improve outcomes.
 Proper treatment must involve the surgical team at presentation to ensure expedient surgical intervention which is the best predictor of improving morbidity and mortality.

 |||Long B,Robertson J,Koyfman A, Emergency Medicine Evaluation and Management of Small Bowel Obstruction: Evidence-Based Recommendations.
 The Journal of emergency medicine.
 2018 Dec 6 [PubMed PMID: 30527563]|